-The proposed sub-project corridor will have a well-defined RoW that will be the existing width of the roads (which is 12-18 ft as depicted in Table 2) as the proposed sub-project involves rehabilitation or restoration.
+The proposed sub-project corridor will have a well-defined RoW that will be the existing width of the roads (which is 3.65m as depicted in Table-2) as the proposed sub-project is rehabilitation or restoration.
 Major construction works will generally remain confined within the RoW.
-None of the public infrastructures and commercial activities exist within RoW.
+None of the public infrastructures and commercial activities exists within RoW.